 In a bowl, sift together all the dry ingredients and then add in the butter, egg yolk, vanilla extract and lemon zest.

 Work the dough with your fingers, rubbing the butter into the flour, until you have a breadcrumb-like consistency.
 Work the mixture a little more with your hands, until it comes together into a smooth ball.
-Then wrap the dough in plastic wrap and refrigerate for an hour.
+Then wrap the dough in plastic wrap and refrigerate for 90 minutes.

 Using a flower cookie cutter (mine measured just under 6cm at it’s widest point), or a round fluted cutter, cut out your shapes.
 Peel away all of the surrounding dough and put this aside, for re-use again.
 Gently peel the biscuits off of the baking paper/parchment, which should come away quite easily, then transfer the cookies to the prepared trays.
 You can put them quite close together, about 3cm apart, as they don’t spread too much during baking.
 When the dough gets warm it does become a little harder to work with, so just pop it back in the refrigerator to chill.